 - Death by Newbery Medal: Nominated for an academy award.

 - Digital Destruction: In 2002 it was "restored"... by being cropped from 4:3 to 16:9.
-The vandalized version has been broadcast ever since.
+The vandalized version was broadcast every year up to and including 2012.
+In 2013 they reverted to the old version.

 - Downer Ending: Possibly the only straight example of a Christmas Special that has one.